Chaminade High School

-Chaminade High School is a Roman Catholic Marianist college preparatory high school for boys in Mineola on Long Island, New York.
-Chaminade’s main campus is also home to Saragossa Retreat Center, one of their three retreat houses.
+Chaminade High School is a Marianist college preparatory high school for boys in Mineola on Long Island, New York.

+Chaminade's main campus is also home to Saragossa Retreat Center, one of their three retreat houses.
+The other retreat houses include Meribah in Muttontown, and Founder's Hollow in Accord.

 Athletics

 The 2016 soccer team finished the season ranked seventh in the nation by USA Today on its final Super 25 Expert Rankings.